Ahnaf Jazeem is a poet arrested in May 2020 and currently released on bail. He faces terrorism charges due to his poetry.

 A court granted Jazeem bail on December 15, 2021.
 However, charges remains pending against him.

 Freedom Now filed a petition with the UN Working Group on Arbitrary Detention on behalf of Jazeem in September 2021.
+The Working Group determined his detention was a violation of international law in April 2022.

 Related News Posts